znsio/specmatic-documentation/documentation/contract_tests.md

   | 10 |
 ```

 There is an example for the id but not the name.
-So when generating a test, qontract will generate the name.
+So when generating a test, specmatic will generate the name.

 Let's run this as a test against a stub of the same contract.

-To run the stub: `{{ site.contract_cmd }} stub user.qontract`
+To run the stub: `{{ site.contract_cmd }} stub user.spec`

 And then the test.

 ```
-> qontract test user.qontract
+> specmatic test user.spec
 >> Request Start At Fri Jun 19 16:56:02 IST 2020
 -> POST /user/10
 -> Accept-Charset: UTF-8